I love shooting animals.

-Anyway, lately as part of our RV traveling, I’ve been using a trail cam to see what wildlife happens to be around when we’re not, or sleeping inside our Roadtrek.
+Anyway, as part of our RV traveling, I’ve sometimes used a trail cam to see what wildlife happens to be around when we’re not, or sleeping inside our Roadtrek.

-You can see some of the photos I’ve snapped and how I set it up below.
+You can see some of the photos I’ve snapped over the years and how I set it up below.

 So, not far from my favorite spot near the Paint Creek in Oakland County, Michigan, I set up a Cuddeback scouting camera to see what was nearby.
 Here’s what it looks like.

 Trail and scouting cams vary in price from under $100 to over $1,000.
 The more expensive ones are wireless.
 The Trail Camera Reviews website does a nice job of covering the basics and telling you want to look for in each model.

 The unit I have records photos to a flash card and runs on four D batteries.
 I can get several hundred pictures before having to replace the batteries.
 It is motion activated and takes 3 MP color photos during the day time infra red black and white shots at night.
 It’s about five years old.
 I am very seriously thinking about upgrading to a better one.
 If you think that’s a good idea and want to see what higher quality images and trail cam video looks like, let me know under comments and I’ll get one and do a future post.
 I’ve got my eye on one and I just need your encouragement to convince Jennifer we need it because our readers are clamoring for it.